visipedia/inat_comp/README_raw.md

 ## Details

-Number of Species:
+* Number of Species: X
-Number of Training Images:
+* Number of Training Images: Y
-Number of Validation Images:
+* Number of Validation Images: Z
+* Number of Testing Images: W

 ## Evalutation
 We follow a similar metric to the classification tasks of the [ILSVRC](http://image-net.org/challenges/LSVRC/2016/index#scene).
 For each image $i$, an algorithm will produce 5 labels $l_{ij}$, $j=1,\ldots,5$.
 Each image has one ground truth label $g_i$, and the error for that image is: